naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Wednesday 10 May 2023 05:39:39 AM UTC
+*last update of this page is Thursday 11 May 2023 08:13:31 AM UTC

 <center>